 Some subsidy publishers will require that you sign over certain rights to your book, the price determination, or control of certain elements of your design.
 Make sure you read contracts and understand what they mean before signing up!

 While subsidy publishing is not necessarily a bad thing, you do need to be aware of what that really means before you decide to go that route.
 Some subsidy publishers have a bad reputation, so do your research and search for complaints and testimonials if you decide to go with one instead of self-publishing.

 Latest posts by Kimberly Martin (see all)

-- Use Best Sellers Rank to Select the Best Category for Your Book on Amazon (Author Toolbox Blog Hop) - May 15, 2017
+- Six Ways to Use Video to Promote Your Book (Author Toolbox Blog Hop) - June 20, 2017

 - Word Tips for Writers: Setting the Space Above Your Chapter Titles - June 1, 2017